saifyahya/reading-notes/Readings/Eng-readings.md

 - The 3 things I’ll start doing whenever I get stuck on tough piece of code, logic, or feature are:
 1. Determine the problem accurately and look at it from several aspects.
-2. break the problem into small pieces and don't treat it as a single stone, then solve each part indivisually.
+2. break down the problem into small pieces and don't treat it as a single stone, then solve each part indivisually.
 3. try to search about tips to help me in solution, and ask experts for assistant.